Deficiencies in maths

 Tutoring offered by Students4You

 If you are taking your final secondary school exams this summer and want to get the best possible grades, you may be interested in the services of Students4You.
-This is an organisation set up and run by AUC students (completely independently of AUC) which offers personalised support for exam preparations.
+This is an organisation set up and run by AUC students (completely independent of AUC) which offers personalised support for exam preparations.
 Created with prospective AUC students in mind, current AUC students offer tuition in a range of subjects including mathematics, sciences and languages.
 Follow the link below for more information.